Colorado Springs Personal Injury Attorneys Can Help You Through The Trial Process

 The Difference Between a Trial and a Settlement

-After an injury, a victim can collect compensation for any damages and injuries they may have suffered due to someone else’s negligence.
+After an injury, a person can collect compensation for any damages and injuries they may have suffered due to someone else’s negligence.

 A settlement takes place when the defendant’s insurer and the plaintiff have agreed upon an amount for compensation.